toptal/picasso/packages/picasso/README.md

 ## Create `tailwind.config.js` in the root of the project

-Please note that Picasso Tailwind configuration has to be used along with `@toptal/base-tailwind` preset.
+Please note that Picasso Tailwind preset has to be used along with `@toptal/base-tailwind` preset.

 ```js
 const path = require('path')